 - (Note 1) The financial information of the parent company and its subsidiaries are coded as follows: - (1) The Company is coded "0". - (2) The subsidiaries are coded consecutively beginning from "1" in the order presented in the table above. - (Note 2) Limit of financing amount for individual counterparty: - (1) Business contacts: limit of financing amount for individual counterparty shall not exceed 20% of the lender's net asste's value and the amount needed for operation.
-The amount of operation is the amount of business transaction in recent year between the - (2) Necessary of need for operating: Limit of financing amount for individual counterparty shall not exceed 20% of the lender's net assets value as of the period. - (3) Individual financing between foreign companies of which subsidiaries directly and indirectly hold 100% voting shares is not subject to the limit of 20% of the lender's net assets value as of the period, but is limited to 100% of total assets. - (Note 3) Limit of total financing amount shall not exceed 40% of the subsidiary's net asset value. - (1) Individual financing between foreign companies of which subsidiaries directly and indirectly hold 100% voting shares is not subject to the limit of 40% of the lender's net asset of thef period, but is limited to 100% total assets. - (Note 4) The financing provided to others are coded as follows: - (1) Business contacts is coded "1". - (2) Short-term financing is coded "2". - (Note 5) If financing provided to others is coded "1", the amount of business transactions should be filled in.
+The amount of operation is the amount of business transaction in recent year between the lender and the counterparty. - (2) Necessary of need for operating: Limit of financing amount for individual counterparty shall not exceed 20% of the lender's net assets value as of the period. - (3) Individual financing between foreign companies of which subsidiaries directly and indirectly hold 100% voting shares is not subject to the limit of 20% of the lender's net assets value as of the period, but is limited to 100% of total assets. - (Note 3) Limit of total financing amount shall not exceed 40% of the subsidiary's net asset value. - (1) Individual financing between foreign companies of which subsidiaries directly and indirectly hold 100% voting shares is not subject to the limit of 40% of the lender's net asset of thef period, but is limited to 100% total assets. - (Note 4) The financing provided to others are coded as follows: - (1) Business contacts is coded "1". - (2) Short-term financing is coded "2". - (Note 5) If financing provided to others is coded "1", the amount of business transactions should be filled in.
 The amount of operation is the amount of business transaction in recent year between lender and the counterparty. - (Note 6) If financing provided to others is coded "2".
-The reasons for the necessary loans and funds and the use of the loans and counterparty shall be specified, such as repayment, purchasing equipments, necessary for operating, etc. - (Note 7) The balance of which is the maximum balance of financing provided to others in the current year. - (Note 8) The above transactions made between consolidated entities in the Group have been eliminated. - (Note 9) The subsidiary of the Company JING TAI merged with JUOKU TECHNOLOGY via short-form merger as of 30 September 2020.
-JUOKU TECHNOLOGY is the surviving company. - (Note 10) The exchange rate of the USD to the NTD is 1:28.43.
+The reasons for the necessary loans and funds and the use of the loans and counterparty shall be specified, such as repayment, purchasing equipments, necessary for operating, etc. - (Note 7) The balance of which is the maximum balance of financing provided to others in the current year. - (Note 8) The above transactions made between consolidated entities in the Group have been eliminated. - (Note 9) The exchange rate of the USD to the NTD is 1:27.63.